art2art/reproducible_research_2/NOAA_exploration.md

 ```

 The `EVTYPE` variable at the `storm` dataframe is very untidy and has 985 levels.
-Meanwhile the National Weather Service Storm Data Documentation specifies 48 permitted events.
-First of all, lets reduce count of levels into 48 by the script [cleaning_storm_data.R](https://github.com/art2art/reproducible_research_2/blob/master/cleanStorm.R).
-The scripts contains `cleanStorm` function which tidies variables of interest - `EVTYPE` and `PROPDMGEXP`.
+Meanwhile, the National Weather Service Storm Data Documentation specifies 48 permitted events.
+First of all, let's reduce a count of levels into 48 by the script [cleaning_storm_data.R](https://github.com/art2art/reproducible_research_2/blob/master/cleanStorm.R).
+The script contains `cleanStorm` function which tidies variables of interest - `EVTYPE` and `PROPDMGEXP`.

 ```r